Pneumococcal vaccines – frequently asked questions (FAQs)

 As people age, their immune systems naturally decline, and this increases susceptibility to pneumococcal disease.

-First Nations people are also disproportionately impacted by severe pneumococcal disease.
+Aboriginal and Torres Strait Islander people are also disproportionately impacted by pneumococcal disease.

 How common is pneumococcal disease?

-The total number of IPD cases in Australia in 2023 was 2,265.
-The highest proportion of these cases were in infants and children aged less than 5 years (16%) and adults aged over 65 years (43%).
+In 2024, about 2,400 IPD cases were reported in Australia, of which about 16% were in young children aged less than 5 years and 34% in adults aged over 65 years.

-Pneumococcal-related cases of middle ear infections (otitis media) and lung infections (pneumonia) are several-fold more common than severe disease.
+Pneumococcal-related cases of middle ear infections (otitis media) and lung infections (pneumonia) are several-fold more common than IPD.

 Pneumococcal disease has a seasonal pattern and is more commonly seen in the winter months.

-More data on the incidence of IPD can be found here.
+More data on IPD cases reported nationally can be found via the National Notifiable Disease Surveillance System.

 Which pneumococcal vaccines are available in Australia?

-Currently, four pneumococcal vaccines – three PCVs and one PPV – are registered for use in Australia:
+Three pneumococcal conjugate vaccines (PCVs) are registered for use in Australia:

 • 15vPCV (15-valent pneumococcal conjugate vaccine [Vaxneuvance]): Registered for use in people aged 6 weeks and over; not NIP-funded

-• 20vPCV (20-valent pneumococcal conjugate vaccine [Prevenar 20]): Registered for use in people aged 6 weeks and over; not NIP-funded
+• 20vPCV (20-valent pneumococcal conjugate vaccine [Prevenar 20]): Registered for use in people aged 6 weeks and over; NIP-funded for children aged under 18 years

-• 23vPPV (23-valent pneumococcal polysaccharide vaccine [Pneumovax 23]): Registered for use in people aged 2 years and over; NIP-funded for certain groups.
+• 21vPCV (21-valent pneumococcal conjugate vaccine [Capvaxive]): Registered for use in people aged 18 years and over; NIP-funded for adults aged over 18 years.

 Are pneumococcal vaccines interchangeable?